cloudmesh-community/fa18-523-60/paper/paper.md

 generate index suggestions to optimize the performance and reliability of the database.
-Global technology leaders such as Google, Facebook, eBay, and Nokia are leveraging MongoDB and *Atlas* cloud services making MongoDB one of the most popular choices among the NoSQL databases [@www-mongomanual].
+Global technology leaders such as Google, Facebook, eBay, and Nokia are leveraging MongoDB and *Atlas* cloud services making MongoDB one of the most popular choices among the NoSQL databases [@www-mongoatlas].

 # PyMongo